Back to blog

 Learn how to build a modern, scalable frontend architecture using Vite, React, and TanStack tools (Query, Router, Form, and Table).
 In this guide, I’ll share my go-to setup, folder structure, best practices, and code snippets for fast, maintainable web apps.

 Vite changed the game for frontend tooling with its lightning-fast dev server and modern build system.
 Pair that with React and the powerful TanStack suite (Query, Router, Form, Table), and you’ve got a frontend stack that’s fast, scalable, and enjoyable to work with.
-In this post, I’ll walk you through the architectural patterns I use in production projects.
+In this post, I’ll walk you through the architectural patterns I use in production projects and expand on lessons learned since the initial version of this article.

 src/